MediaComem/comem-webdev/subjects/angular-ui-router/README.md

 * A home page accessible by clicking "Address Book"
 * A contacts page giving you access to the list of contacts and the details of each contact
-* Access control: in the end, the contacts page should only be accessible when logged in
+* Access control: the contacts page should only be accessible when logged in